A Novel Method to Constrain Tidal Quality Factor from A Non-synchronized Exoplanetary System: Acknowledgement

 \section{Acknowledgement}

-T.T. is supported by IGPEES, WINGS Program in the University of Tokyo.
+T.T. is supported by IGPEES, WINGS Program in the University of Tokyo and Research Fellowships for Young Scientists in JSPS (24KJ0605).
 T.K.S. is supported by Grants-in-Aid for Scientific Research from the MEXT/JSPS of Japan, 22H01263.